 your solution, the more points you will receive.
 For example, it

-is very inelegant to use multiple if
+is very inelegant to use multiple if statements, and

-it is inelegant to use an if
+it is inelegant to use an if statement,

-statement, or ternary
+switch statement, or ternary

 operator.

-that contains a
+Inspector that contains a

-method named isCleanEnough()
+public static method named isCleanEnough()

-that is passed an int
+that is passed an int named age,

-a double
+a double named co, and

-a double
+a double named particulates,

-and returns a boolean
+and returns a boolean.

 This method must:

-double
+double variable

-named ageFactor
+named ageFactor.

-to ageFactor
+2.0 to ageFactor if age

-is between 10
+is between 10 and 20 (inclusive) and

-assign the value 1.0
+assign the value 1.0 to ageFactor otherwise.

-variable named
+double variable named

-by ageFactor
+co by ageFactor and

 assign the result to adjusted

-if the age adjusted carbon
+false if the age adjusted carbon

-monoxide emissions value is greater than 200.0
+monoxide emissions value is greater than 200.0.

-if the particulates value is
+false if the particulates value is

-greater than 50.0
+greater than 50.0.

-if both the age adjusted carbon
+false if both the age adjusted carbon

 monoxide emissions value and the particulates value are greater